Toward a Millimeter-Scale Tendon-Driven Continuum Wrist with Integrated Gripper for Microsurgical Applications: DISCUSSION

 \section{DISCUSSION}

-Our 2PP fabricated design demonstrates large bend angles ($>$90 degrees) in a small form factor (3.75 mm length).
-We demonstrate high curvature in the wrist with values between 2.1 and 2.3 mm radius of curvature.
+Our 2PP fabricated device demonstrates large bend angles ($>$90\textdegree{}) in a small form factor (3.75\,mm wrist length).
+We demonstrate high curvature in the wrist with values between 2.1 and 2.3\,mm radius of curvature.
 However, static friction in the tendon channels introduces significant hysteresis.
-Further, our current gripper couples slight amounts of axial compression into the jaw motion, a sub-optimal characteristic at these scales.
-In future work we intend to address these limitations and further reduce the scale of the device.
+We envision the wrist as part of a robot being teleoperated with closed-loop feedback mapping human input to bend angle; ramifications of the hysteresis in that setting will need to be studied, particularly with antagonistic tendons potentially closing the hysteresis curve.
+Statistical evaluation of tension/force and achievable bending, and bending beyond our artificially-limited $>$90\textdegree{} angle, remain for future work.
+Further, we do not yet have a model mapping tendon tension or displacement to bend angle, which is needed for closed-loop control.

 This work represents our first demonstration of 2PP fabricated wrists at these scales.
+In future work we intend to both address the above limitations and to further reduce the scale of the device.
 We envision a large number of potential clinical uses for such a device.
 Our primary intended use case is to integrate our wrist with a teleoperated intraocular microsurgery robot.